 Now, onward we go!

 Many of you know, or at least I hope that you read ABOUT ME page ;), that several years ago I was diagnosed with hypothyroidism.
 After the diagnosis I was told by my MD that I would have to live with it for the rest of my life, which also meant that I would have to depend on medication for the rest of my life–an idea that was diametrically opposed to everything I believe.
 See, I believe in God who heals, and also believe that He gave us natural means to achieve healing.
-So, nearly 4 years ago [having been vegan for a year already] I set out on a quest to reverse hypothyroidism naturally.
+So, nearly 4 years ago [having been vegan for a year already] I set out on a quest to cure hypothyroidism naturally.

 My TSH [thyroid function marker] went from 4.905 [in 1/2008] to 1.66 last year [7/2010].
 I have not taken the test this year, but my suspicion is that I am right around 1.00.
-You can read my adventure of How I Reversed Hypothyroidism Naturally by clicking on the link.
+You can read my adventure of How I Cured Hypothyroidism Naturally by clicking on the link.

 - Weight gain